 Some women find this is a time when they have a renewed focus on their physical wellbeing.
 You may find yourself seeking out ways to take better care of yourself.

 "Breast cancer has had some positive effects on me.
-I am more assertive, and probably also selfish enough to join and attend gym.
-I've made lifestyle changes: diet, exercise, yoga and meditation." -- Sharon
+I'm more assertive, and probably also selfish enough to join and attend gym.
+I've made lifestyle changes including diet, exercise and meditation." -- Sharon

 There are things you can do that may help you to feel better:

 - Exercise has been shown to be very effective in managing many of the side effects of breast cancer treatment

 - Try to get enough sleep (although many women having treatment for breast cancer will experience sleeplessness at some stage)